Einkorn Cinnamon Bread Recipe (Works With Any All-Purpose Flour)

 • 2 eggs (put out at the beginning to let them get to room temp)

 • 2 cups of buttermilk.
-If you don’t have any, make your own: add 2 Tablespoons of apple cider vinegar to 2 cups of whole milk, stir it up well and let sit for 5 minutes.
+If you don’t have any, make your own: add 2 Tablespoons of apple cider vinegar to 2 cups of whole milk, stir it up well, and let it sit for 5 minutes.

 • 4 cups of all-purpose Einkorn flour